Board Guidelines on Significant Corporate Governance Issues

-On the recommendation of the Nominating and Corporate Governance Committee, the Board has adopted a written statement of the criteria for Board membership, which is used by the committee in evaluating individual director candidates.
+On the recommendation of the Nominating, Governance and Corporate Responsibility Committee, the Board has adopted a written statement of the criteria for Board membership, which is used by the committee in evaluating individual director candidates.
 This statement takes into account the current needs of the Company and the qualities needed for Board membership.
 A copy of these criteria is available on the Company’s website.

 Selection of New Director Candidates

-The Board selects new director candidates based on the recommendation of the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee, which is made up entirely of independent directors, identifies, screens and recruits potential candidates for membership on the Board of Directors, taking into account the needs of the Company and the Board at the time.
-The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders, evaluating them in the same manner in which the committee evaluates candidates recommended by others.
+The Board selects new director candidates based on the recommendation of the Nominating, Governance and Corporate Responsibility Committee.
+The Nominating, Governance and Corporate Responsibility Committee, which is made up entirely of independent directors, identifies, screens and recruits potential candidates for membership on the Board of Directors, taking into account the needs of the Company and the Board at the time.
+The Nominating, Governance and Corporate Responsibility Committee will consider director candidates recommended by stockholders, evaluating them in the same manner in which the committee evaluates candidates recommended by others.

 Majority Voting in Director Elections

 Under the Company’s by-laws, in an uncontested election for directors (i.e., an election where there are the same number of nominees as seats on the Board), directors must be elected by a majority of the votes cast at the meeting.
 A majority of votes cast is achieved when the number of shares voted “for” a director’s election exceeds 50% of the votes cast with respect to that director’s election.
 “Votes cast” includes votes for and against each nominee and excludes abstentions.